nlbutts/GongBuddy/software/README.md

 | HW compatibility | 4 | A 32-bit field that is used to indicate compatiblity a hardware platform |
 | Reserved | 17 | |
 | Payload | N | The uncompressed or compressed payload |

+# Debugging

+The project uses Segger RTT system.
+The project uses JLink V752a.
+To debug you need to build a debug version of the code.

+Run the RTT Viewer located at
+**scripts/start_rtt.sh**

+This will connect to the RTT viewer and you will see the debug messages